 Did you know a single blistering sunburn before the age of 20 increases the risk of developing skin cancer later in life?
 According to the Melanoma Network of Canada, melanoma is one of the most common cancer types found in young adults aged 15-29 and 30-49.

-She also highlights that light skin pigmentation, red or blond hair, freckling, and patients that always burn and never tan are at highest risk.
+At the highest risk are those with light skin pigmentation, red or blond hair, freckling, and patients that always burn and never tan.

 1. Identification of individuals at high risk for malignant melanoma

 2. Protection against acute sun exposure resulting in sunburns – Sunscreen!
 Sunscreen!
 Sunscreen!
 Non-compliance is common with sunscreen due to the cosmetic appearance, stickiness, and smell.
-She recommends a broad-spectrum sunscreen including a sun block such as zinc oxide with a minimum SPF of 30.
+Broad-spectrum sunscreen is recommended, including a sun block such as zinc oxide with a minimum SPF of 30.

 3. Patient education with self-examinations of moles is key.
 We teach patients the ABCDE’s of melanoma: